Financial-ML/Financial-ML/README.md

 ### What we do
 Financial Machine Learning offer many services in Finance and Artificial Intelligence , one of this services is components that help Developers and Financial Experts analysis Finance Markets by predicting it , Build AI Bots that trade in forex market , and analysis  the Forex market using Deep Learning , and many other services.
 ### What we offer
+1. We offer Automated trading Bots in Forex market.
+1. Tools that Analyse , Connect and Test the Forex market.
+1. Deep Learning Expert Advisor in Forex market.
 ## Vision
 1. Provide a good prediction for Forex and Stock markets.
 1. Provide a good Automated Bots for Forex and Stock markets.